 Partners say Oracle Corp. is addressing some major cases of channel conflict that they have brought to its attention.

-John Gray, the new channel chief for Oracle technology (database and middleware)
+John Gray, the new channel chief for Oracle technology (database and middleware) products, is helping resolve issues around partner participation in volume license agreements, several partners said.

 These value-added reseller (VAR) partners said that when they have brought new customers to Oracle, its sales reps tried to bundle that business into an Enterprise License Agreement (ELA) or Unlimited License Agreement (ULA) in order to take the deal direct, shutting the partners out of the deal.